NSO-developer/nso-gitbook/cisco-iosxr_gnmi/README-rebuild.md

 - **verbose**: Prints the full output returned from gnu make.
 By default, output is shown only if errors occur.
 - **profile**: Applies a specified build profile during the rebuild process.
 - **ned-id**: Parameters for customizing the NED ID.
 For more information, see Chapter **5**.
+- **create-namespace-files:** Builds Python and Java namespace files representing the nodes in the rebuilt schema.